Twin Disc Clutch

-Dual-disc street clutches are now gaining popularity mainly due to the stupid amount of 21st century power car crafters are making.
+The twin disc clutch is now gaining popularity mainly due to the stupid amount of 21st century power car crafters are making.
 This puts the arm on transmissions, torque converters, and especially clutches to transfer all that power without failure.
 The answer to a stronger clutch is not necessarily a stiffer pressure plate.
 The torque capacity of any clutch is based on three basic parameters: clamp load, surface area, and coefficient of friction.
 Increasing any of these factors (like surface area) allows the designer to change the other two variables.
 As an example, by doubling the clutch surface area with the same coefficient of friction, a single-disc clutch that can hold 500 lb-ft can now reliably hold 1,000 lb-ft.
 Centerforce has come up with an innovative variation to the two-disc street clutch that is so new it still doesn't have a name.
 The most interesting part of the clutch is the hub-pin drive that connects the primary and secondary discs.
 One issue with dual-disc clutches is there is limited room on the transmission input shaft for two splined hubs.
 By pinning the two clutches together, the second clutch disc does not need hub springs, reducing the weight of the second disc.
 As you can see, the company put some serious engineering into this design.

-A. The flywheel generally supplies the most weight in the clutch system.
+A. The flywheel generally supplies the most weight in the twin disc clutch system.
 Heavier flywheels store more energy than lighter flywheels at the same rpm (assuming the same diameter), which becomes evident when attempting to accelerate a heavy car from a stopped position.
 The energy stored in the flywheel is subject to something called rotational inertia that increases when additional mass is located farther away from the centerline of rotation.
 So a larger flywheel with more weight concentrated on the outer ring of the flywheel will require more power to accelerate.
 Given this, Centerforce reduces the weight located at the outer edge of the flywheel to improve acceleration.
 Removing the same amount of weight closer to the center of the flywheel would not improve acceleration as much as removing the weight farther away from the centerline.

-B. Dual-friction discs are also part of this twin-disc clutch with a high-temperature organic (nonasbestos) material on one side of the clutch face and Centerforce's metallic-ceramic alloy on the other.
+B. Dual-friction discs are also part of this twin disc clutch with a high-temperature organic (nonasbestos) material on one side of the clutch face and Centerforce's metallic-ceramic alloy on the other.
 This combination of friction materials allows the clutch designer to increase the holding power while still delivering a friction surface that is not too aggressive.

 C. The Centerforce clutch reduces weight in the second disc by using the drive lugs to directly connect the primary clutch disc with the nonsprung secondary disc.
 The secondary disc relies on the springs in the primary disc to eliminate chatter.